Residually many BV homeomorphisms map a null set onto a set of full measure: Introduction

 \end{enumerate} Clearly the property of the triangulation $\tau$ implies that

-and, together with property (3), this implies that $d(f,f_{\varepsilon})<\varepsilon$.
+and, together with property (3), this implies that $d_X(f,f_{\varepsilon})<\varepsilon$.
 Moreover properties (1),(2) and (4) imply that $f_\varepsilon\in A_n$.

-The construction of $f_{\varepsilon}$ starting from $g_{\varepsilon}$ uses a piecewise affine homeomorphism $\phi_n$ (defined in Section \ref{s3}), which maps a square $Q$ to a parallelogram $P$ and coincides with an affinity on the boundary.
-This map is similar in spirit to the ``basic building block'' used in \cite{He}.
-The main difference between the two maps is that, although in both cases the aim is to map a small subset $F$ of $Q$ in a (proportionally) much larger set $F'$, with a small cost in the variation\footnote{The main reason for our choice of the norm $|\cdot|_\infty$ on $\R^4$, instead of the more natural Euclidean norm, is to be able to compute easily the variation of such map.}, we want in addition that $F'$ is almost a set of full measure in $P$.
+The construction of $f_{\varepsilon}$ starting from $g_{\varepsilon}$ uses a piecewise affine homeomorphism $\phi_n$ (defined in \S \ref{s3}), which maps a square $Q$ onto a parallelogram $P$ and coincides with the affinity between $Q$ and $P$ on $\partial Q$.
+This map is similar in spirit to the ``basic building block'' used in \cite{He} to construct Sobolev homeomorphisms with zero distributional Jacobian almost everywhere.
+The main difference between the two maps is that, although in both cases the aim is to map a small subset $F$ of $Q$ onto a (proportionally) much larger set $F'$, with a small cost in the variation, we want in addition that $F'$ is almost a set of full measure in $P$.

-\begin{parag*}[Acknowledgements] The author is indebted to Guido De Philippis, Simone Di Marino, Philippe Logaritsch and Aldo Pratelli for valuable suggestions and helpful comments. \end{parag*}
+\begin{parag*}[Acknowledgements] The author would like to warmly thank Guido De Philippis and Aldo Pratelli for valuable suggestions and helpful comments.
+The author would like to acknowledge the support of the Max Planck Institute for Mathematics in Leipzig, where he was hosted when this note was written. \end{parag*}